Graduate Student Handbook

 Students may apply to transfer a maximum of 12 credits towards the MA degree requirements at Rutgers.
 Students may apply to transfer an additional 12 credits (maximum) towards the PhD degree requirements.
 The GPD, however, has the right to limit the total number of credit transfers to less than the maximum to ensure the student is sufficiently engaged with the curriculum offered by the department and with the student’s cohort.

 Transfer credits may be used for required or elective courses in the degree program upon approval of the Graduate Director.
-Exceptions may be made for courses critical in cohort building and our Rutgers training, such as 501 and 542.
+It is generally not possible to get credit for courses critical to cohort building and department-specific Ph.D. training, such as Soc 501 and Soc 542.
 Courses eligible for transfer must be regular numerically graded or letter-graded classes.
 Courses graded satisfactory/unsatisfactory, or pass/fail are not eligible.
 Courses with grades below B cannot be transferred for credit and individually arranged reading courses are also not accepted for transfer credit.

 It is possible to receive credit for a seminar transfer but not necessarily for the same number of credits, especially if the seminar meets for fewer weeks or the assessments seem less robust.